I love making refreshing cocktails, especially on a hot summer day.

-It is said that the Tom Collins cocktail started as a practical joke in the 1800's.
+It is said that the Tom Collins cocktail started as a practical joke in the 1800s.
 The joke would start off with someone being asked if they had seen Tom Collins.
-Of course they hadn't.
+Of course, they hadn't.
 This person would then go on to tell them all the bad things this Tom Collins character was saying about them, and how they had just seen him at a bar close by.

 The idea was to get the individual so pissed off that they would start busting into every bar they were tipped off to asking for Tom Collins.
 Eventually, the person got a cocktail named Tom Collins instead of a real person.

-However, the original recipe was first published by American bartending legend Jerry Thomas in his 1877 guide, "Bon Vivant's Companion."
+There are many Tom Collins cocktail recipes today, however, the original recipe was first published by American bartending legend Jerry Thomas in his 1877 guide, "Bon Vivant's Companion."
 It is described as follows: